Every year, when NFL Draft season rolls around, there are two names you absolutely need to know.

 The specific figures of the contract are unknown.
-However, NFL Draft coverage counterpart Mel Kiper Jr. makes an estimated $400,000 per year so it’s not unreasonable to place McShay’s salary in the same ballpark.
+However, his ESPN NFL Draft coverage counterpart Mel Kiper Jr. has an annual salary that?s estimated to be $400,000 per year so it’s not unreasonable to place McShay’s salary in the same ballpark.
 There is no doubt the Todd McShay salary is a six-digit figure.

 That also sounds like the salary of someone who bet Mel Kiper Jr $5,000 that Jordan Love would be drafted before Justin Hebert in the 2020 NFL Draft.

 Before getting into how much Todd McShay is worth, let’s look at his personal life and what his road to ESPN looked like.

 Born in Massachusetts, Todd Marshall McShay attended North Shore Christian School in Lynn, Massachusetts, before attending and playing high school football at Swampscott High School.
 He walked on to the University of Richmond’s football team as a scout-team quarterback in 1995 before suffering a back injury that ended his college career.